Fans’ Q&A

 10. What does an ideal practice day look like for you?

 “I like to feel fully prepared for a tournament week.
 I’ll play/see the course at least once before Thursday.
 I’ll do all my technical work early in the week so by Wednesday I can feel game-ready.
 Off-weeks are obviously different to tournament weeks.
-I like to work hard on the technical side of my swing.
-That’s been especially the case the last few months, as I’ve started working with a new coach – Jeff Smith – so there’s more to work on.”
+I like to work hard on the technical side of my swing.”

 “A few spring to mind.
 John Rahm, Rory McIlroy, Sergio Garcia, Scottie Scheffler, Ernie Els.”